 - Supports secure (https) and protocol agnostic (//) links.

 - Supports collections (named sets of assets) that can be nested, allowing assets dependencies definitions.

 - Allows autoloading by default preconfigured assets and collections.

 The library is framework agnostic and it should work well with any framework or naked PHP application.
 Nevertheless, since the library is most popular between Laravel users the following instructions have been tailored for Laravel 5 framework (still on Laravel 4?).
 If you want to use the library in any other scenario please read the non static interface instructions.

 In your project base directory run

 composer require stolz/assets

-config/app.php and add the service provider within the
+config/app.php file and add the service provider within the

 'providers' => [ //...
 'Stolz\Assets\Laravel\ServiceProvider', //... ],